Department Links and Responsibilites

 STAAR - State of Texas Assessments of Academic Readiness

 The STAAR program at grades 3–8 assess the subjects listed below:

 - Grade 3 - reading and mathematics (English and Spanish versions)

-- Grade 4 - reading, mathematics, and writing (English and Spanish versions)
+- Grade 4 - reading, mathematics (English and Spanish versions)

 - Grade 5 - reading, mathematics, and science (English and Spanish versions)